Cut your LLM bill by 7–50%, depending on your workload.

 Measured, not promised

 Every message is a real-world test.
-An independent AI judges compressed vs. original responses without knowing which is which.
+A separate judge model scores compressed vs. original responses without knowing which is which.

 4.38